giraffe-fsharp/Giraffe/README.md

 ### bindQueryString

-`bindQueryString<'T> (ctx : HttpHandlerContext)` can be used to bind a query string to a strongly typed model.
+`bindQueryString<'T> (ctx : HttpContext)` can be used to bind a query string to a strongly typed model.

 #### Example